 Righteous Wrath (Ex): Though rare, there are heroic berserkers who utilize their fury to further their desire to do what is good and just.
 When entering a frenzy, the berserker’s sense of goodness overcomes the mindless desire for death and destruction, allowing them to discern friend from foe, and refuse to attack those they perceive as allies while in a frenzy.
 They are also able to willingly deal nonlethal damage, show mercy by ceasing their attacks, and willingly fail saving throws and suppress spell resistance from spells or other abilities used upon them by allies.
 Prerequisite: Any good alignment; shifting to a non-good alignment removes this ability, replacing it with another berserk or rage power, and you may never select it again, even if you return to a good alignment.

-At 6th level and above, a berserker is such a tenacious combatant that he continues to fight without penalty even while disabled or dying, ignoring the staggered condition.
+At 2nd level and above, while in a frenzy, a berserker is such a tenacious combatant that he continues to fight without penalty even while disabled or dying, ignoring the staggered condition and the effects of nonlethal damage.

-This ability replaces empathic link, nature sense, woodland stride, speak with animals, and trackless step abilities.
+This ability replaces empathic link, woodland stride, speak with animals, and trackless step.

 Deathless Frenzy (Ex)

 At 10th level and higher, a berserker can scorn death and unconsciousness while in a frenzy.
-As long as his frenzy continues, even if he would be rendered unconscious from nonlethal damage or reduced to –10 hit points or less, he continues to fight normally until his frenzy ends.
+As long as his frenzy continues, even if he would be reduced to negative amount of hit points equal to his Constitution score or less, he continues to fight normally until his frenzy ends.
 At that point, the effects of his wounds apply normally if they have not been healed.
 This ability does not prevent death from massive damage or from spell effects.

 This ability replaces beast shape.